donaldh/donaldh.wtf/themes/beautifulhugo/README.md

     secret: "hsGjWtWHR4HK4pT7cUsWTArJdZDxxE2pkdg/ArwCguqYQrhuubjj3RS9C5qa8xu4cx/Y9EwHwAMEeXPCZbLR9eW1K9LshissvNcYFfC/b8KKb4deH4V1+oqJEk/JcoK6jp6Rr2nZV4rjDP9M7nunC3WR5UGwMIYb8kKhur9pAic="
 ```

-### Google Analytics

-To add Google Analytics, simply sign up to [Google Analytics](https://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `googleAnalytics` parameter in `config.toml`.

 ### Commit SHA on the footer

 If the source of your site is in a Git repo, the SHA corresponding to the commit the site is built from can be shown on the footer.
 To do so, two environment variables have to be set (`GIT_COMMIT_SHA` and `GIT_COMMIT_SHA_SHORT`) and parameter `commit` has to be defined in the config file: